-What is informed consent and what does it involve?
+What is informed consent and what does it mean?

 In cases where there are larger possible risks, you may be asked to agree in writing to the doctor’s plan for your care.
 This is part of informed consent.
 It recognizes your need to know about a procedure, surgery, or treatment, before you decide whether to have it.

 It’s common to go through the informed consent process before starting cancer treatment.
-If you are getting more than one type of treatment, you will likely need separate informed consents for surgery, chemotherapy, and radiation.
+If you’re getting more than one type of treatment, you will likely need separate informed consents, for instance, one each for surgery, chemotherapy, and/or radiation.

 After your first talk with your doctor, you may have only a general idea of the treatment plan.
-You’ll likely want to know more so that you can think about the ways this plan may affect your health and your life.
-In order to freely decide whether the risks are worth the benefits you expect to get from the treatment plan, you must understand the risks and drawbacks of the plan.
+You’ll likely want to know more so you can think about the ways this plan might affect your health and your life.
+You must understand the risks and drawbacks of the plan to decide if the benefits you expect are worth it.
 Most people find that they need to get some questions answered before they can decide on a treatment plan that carries some risk for them.

 Informed consent is a process that includes all of these steps:

 - You are told (or get information in some way) about the possible risks and benefits of the treatment.